awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/deploy_lb.md

 	aws elbv2 create-load-balancer --cli-input-json file://application-load-balancer.json
 	```
 {{% notice note %}}
-Plese note the ARN of the application load balancer for use in an upcoming step.
+Please note the ARN of the application load balancer for use in an upcoming step.
 {{% /notice %}}